These General Terms and Conditions have been created in collaboration with K15t GmbH.

 (1) Unless the Customer is expressly granted rights under this agreement, our company exclusively holds all rights to the Software - in particular copyright, rights to or as part of inventions and technical intellectual property rights.
 This also applies to processing of the Software by us.

-(2) We grant the Customer a simple right (that may not be transferred or sub-licensed) to use the Software in accordance with the provisions of the functional description and (in addition) of these Cloud GTC.
-This right of use may only be exercised simultaneously by the maximum number of users for whom the Customer also owns Atlassian basic Software licenses (e.g. Confluence, Jira).
+(2) We grant the Customer a simple right, that may not be transferred or sub-licensed, to use the Software in accordance with the provisions of the functional description and (supplementary) of these Cloud GTC.
+This right of use may at the same time only be exercised simultaneously by the maximum number of users for whom the Customer also owns Atlassian basic Software license (e.g. Confluence, Jira).

 (3) The Customer shall not be entitled to transfer access to the Software to third parties.